-Marlborough Smart+Connected is a breakthrough economic and community development approach, designed to lead the Marlborough region into the future.
+Marlborough Smart+Connected is an innovative economic and community development approach, designed to lead the Marlborough region into the future.
 The Smart+Connected approach is designed to implement the vision developed by Marlborough District Council in partnership with the community.
 This vision is that:

 Marlborough is a globally-connected district of smart, progressive, high-value enterprise, known for our economic efficiency, quality lifestyle and well-being, caring community, desirable location and healthy natural environment.